-One innovative, groundbreaking digital experience example has the potential to open the doors across many other areas and bring this to a wider audience adoption.
+One innovative, groundbreaking digital experience example has the potential to open the doors across many other areas and bring this to wider audience adoption.

 Putting chatbots into practice

-As part of a recent discovery phase, an Unboxed team has been looking into chatbots as a potential way of supporting online guidance of older audiences, who are looking to make decisions based on their individual circumstances and needs.
+As part of a recent discovery phase, an Unboxed team has been looking into chatbots as a potential way of supporting online guidance for older audiences, who are looking to make decisions based on their individual circumstances and needs.